 7. Kali Yuga

 It is also predicted that when Kali Yuga reaches its dying years, the lifespan of man will be no more than 20 years.
-This age has been majorly highlighted by man’s unprecedented longing for materialism.
-In a stark contrast to previous ages, human lives have been convoluted by ignorance and the connection to one’s inner self has been lost.
+This age has been highlighted by man’s unprecedented longing for materialism.
+In a stark contrast to previous ages, human lives have been corrupted by ignorance and the connection to one’s inner self has been lost.

-6. The curses
+6. The Curses

-In the epic of Mahabharata, the Pandavas were hit my immense sorrow on realizing Karna was their half-brother all along.
-They had only just killed him in the battle.
-An enraged Yudhisthara could not believe their mother Kunti would keep such personal information from them.
-So, he cursed that no woman then on, shall be able to keep any secrets from others.
-Then, there is the curse on Pandu that if he ever approaches a woman with feelings of desire, he shall die on the spot.
-Probably, the most notable of them is when Gandhari cursed Lord Krishna in the aftermath of Mahabharata.
-After having defeated the Kauravas (killing all one hundred sons of Gandhari), he went to console a distraught mother.
-On seeing Krishna, Gandhari cursed that no one in Krishna’s bloodline shall live to see future generations.
-And just like the Kauravas bloodline was terminated, all of Krishna’s family killed each other in due time.
+In the epic Mahabharata, the Pandavas were hit by immense sorrow on realizing Karna was their half-brother all along.
+They had just killed him in battle.
+An enraged Yudhisthara could not believe their mother Kunti would keep such personal information from them, so he made a curse that no woman from then on should be able to keep a secret from others.
+Then, there is the curse on the character Pandu that if he ever approached a woman with feelings of desire, he would die on the spot.

+However, probably the most notable curse of all is when Gandhari cursed Lord Krishna in the aftermath of the Mahabharata.
+After defeating the Kauravas and killing all 100 sons of Gandhari, Krishna went to console a distraught mother.
+On seeing Krishna, Gandhari cursed that no one in Krishna’s bloodline would live to see future generations.
+And just as the Kauravas bloodline had been terminated, all of Krishna’s family killed each other in due course.
 Krishna died an untimely death with no one left to continue his bloodline.

 5. The Vedas and Modern Science

-For instance, modern scientists put forward the idea of existence of multiple universe in string theory.
+For instance, modern scientists put forward the idea of the existence of multiple universes in string theory.
 It states we live in a multiverse – there are many universes that exist in parallel.
-The Hindu Vedas clearly state this “modern” concept by mentioning the existence of cyclical infinite worlds in the ancient Hindu cosmology.
+The Hindu Vedas clearly echo this “modern” concept by mentioning the existence of cyclical infinite worlds in the ancient Hindu cosmology.

 4. Foundation of Hinduism

-Hinduism is quite unlike other traditional religions – it did not originate from a single founder or some sacred scripture or at a particular point in time.
-Hinduism is an amalgamation of different beliefs, traditions and philosophies.
-These different viewpoints are usually at contradiction with each other.
+Hinduism is quite unlike other traditional religions.
+It did not originate from a single founder or sacred scripture or at a particular point in time.
+Hinduism is an amalgamation of different beliefs, traditions, and philosophies.
+These different viewpoints are usually at odds with each other.
 So naturally, there are different theories on the origin of the world’s oldest religion.